-The Leaving Care Team is committed to offering you support, advice and assistance.
-Accommodation is one aspect of the advice and support we offer, and we know our young people benefit if there is a range of options on offer.
+We are committed to offering you support, advice and assistance.
+Housing is one aspect of the advice and support we offer, and we know our young people benefit if there is a range of options on offer.

 Most young people in care will be living with a foster family, a family member, or sometimes other arrangements.
 When your social worker starts to write your Pathway plan at aged 15 ½, they will ask you to start to think about where you might wish to live in the future.
 This does not mean you will have to move but that we have begun to talk about all the housing options available so in time you can be supported to make the best possible decision.